mrdougal/heroku-study-notes/enterprise/connect.md

 - Min polling `10 mins`
 - Trigger log is archived after 7days vs 31 days

+## Algorithm for merging data

+### "Ordered writes"

+Default algorithm

+- applies changes from the trigger log in order that they occurred
+- can be slower to sync as each change is processed separately (even if on the same record)
+- **a failed INSERT will stop the queue**.
+As all changes are processed in order.
+- rapid switching between updates means connect will use the SOAP api. which means less can be packaged into each update. (more calls)

+### "Merged writes"

+- condenses and reorders changes from trigger log to maximise number of records in each SOAP message.
+- better performance

+But

+- can mess up dependencies, especially if they're circular dependencies. (can make it impossible to reliably establish some relationship types)
+- use with caution if use Apex triggers and process rules.
+(As they're not guaranteed to see all changes made to database)
+- does attempt to resend failed inserts
+- can't use the bulk api

 ## Gotcha's

 - Doesn't work with connection pooling